-Holland is also 65 years old, the oldest competitor by two years in the men’s Masters 60-plus division.
+Holland is also 66 years-old; he was the oldest competitor in the men’s Masters 60-plus division at last year’s CrossFit Games.
 And he doesn’t plan on slowing down just yet.

 “Friends or colleagues definitely don’t understand, they say, ‘I could never do that’ or ‘There’s no way,” said Holland, who is semi-retired from his law practice.
 “I realize that people in their 50s and 60s could have some mobility issue that make things difficult.
 But I think the average 60-year-old can still do a huge percentage of CrossFit things that would make their lives a lot better.”

 It’s certainly worked for Holland, who first walked into a CrossFit gym at 58 years-old looking for a way to improve his half marathon time.
 A friend suggested he try to get some upper body work in and Holland —who has always had trouble adding weight— started going to Michael Papes for personal training.
 Papes had just opened Tamalpais CrossFit so Holland would train there one-on-one.